 "To be fair, that is only a claim made by Kyubey," Yuma commented, from Kyouko's left.

 "Well, the Incubators have never told us anything manifestly false before," Kana said.
 "They can be misleading, of course, but I think in this case we can accept that there was in fact a statue of Akemi Homura present, and that the cult leader truly believed he saw her on Optatum.
 Their choice of deity aside, I have to say I don't find that last belief terribly implausible."

 A shocked murmur passed down the table, and the "Founder's End" of the table turned to glare at Kana, as subtly as they could.
-While it was a widespread belief that Homura was not truly dead, it was not widespread knowledge that Internal Affairs had already confirmed that she had lived past New Athens, nor that signs of her had been confirmed retrospectively on Optatum.
+While it was a widespread belief that Homura was not truly dead, it was not widespread knowledge that Internal Security had already confirmed that she had lived past New Athens, nor that signs of her had been confirmed retrospectively on Optatum.
 The Incubators' assertions implied that the cult leader believed she had been there after their last evidence of her, and after presumably the last time the Incubators had seen her.